OpenBioMaps/documentation/official_docs/en/upload_forms.rst

 	"valueColumn" - column from the background table, what you use for the list, where the code is in (starter_column) "labelColumn" - create the list in the affected column based on strater column

-The code above can connect 2 columns.
-The next step to determine in our affected column, from which column it should take the values out:
+The next step to determine in our affected column, from which column it should take the values out (you have to type it in the json field of the affected column):

 .. code-block:: json